Difficulties redeeming promotion codes

 Note: Not all AI content contains the information needed to identify it.

-Meta requires an AI label when content has photorealistic video or realistic-sounding audio that was digitally created, modified or altered, including with AI.
+On Facebook, Instagram and Threads, Meta may require an AI label when content has photorealistic video or realistic-sounding audio that was digitally created, modified or altered, including with AI.
+This requirement does not apply to images.
+However, images may still receive a label if the systems detect that they were AI-generated or if they were modified using AI.

 Note: There may be penalties for content shared without a label when it is required.

-Examples of digitally created content that requires a label:
+Examples of digitally created content that requires a label on Facebook, Instagram and Threads:

 Examples of digitally created content that does not require a label: